lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

 SolverPrep``, in this case ``single_element_compression``.
 That name is appended with the ``_DATACHECK`` string to uniquely identify output files that might have a common name and extension with those from the actual analysis to come.
 The ``datacheck_suffixes`` are standard output file extensions that will form the targets of our datacheck task.
-See the `Abaqus File Extension Definitions`_ documentation :cite:`ABAQUS2022` for more information about each of the file extensions listed.
+See the `Abaqus File Extension Definitions`_ documentation :cite:`ABAQUS` for more information about each of the file extensions listed.

 One new section of code that we have not utilized yet in the previous tutotorials is the passing of command line options to the builder.
 This is done using the ``abaqus_options`` variable.
 Here, we instruct the Abaqus solver to use double precision for both the packager and the analysis.
-See the `Abaqus Precision Level for Executables`_ documentation :cite:`ABAQUS2022` for more information about the use of single or double precision in an Abaqus analysis.
+See the `Abaqus Precision Level for Executables`_ documentation :cite:`ABAQUS` for more information about the use of single or double precision in an Abaqus analysis.

 Finally, the ``workflow`` list is extended to define the task for running the datacheck.
 The ``target`` list is formed by adding the ``datacheck_suffixes`` to the ``datacheck_name``.
 The ``source`` list was created in the first portions of